2 Minute Read

 How does it change the tax treatment?

 The Concession will allow the employee or contractor (Eligible Person) to only be taxed on the options received when they get a direct financial benefit.
-This means they won’t actually be taxed on the grant of shares or options.
-Instead, they will be taxed when they dispose of them.
+This means they won’t actually be taxed on the grant or exercise of options.
+Instead, they will be taxed when they dispose of them at a profit.
 For example, when they dispose of them by way of an IPO or acquisition, or by selling them back to the Company.

 The Concession will also allow the Capital Gains Tax (CGT) discount to apply from the time the options are granted.
 For example, if an employee is granted options on 1 June 2020, and they don’t exercise those options (convert them into shares) until 1 June 2021, it will still be treated as though the employee has held the shares for the full 12 months to be eligible for the 50% CGT when they dispose of the shares.